 This one is my personal favorite and something I think is often underappreciated in new bloggers.
 Building relationships with other bloggers is an excellent way to grow your blog and, more importantly, to learn from other bloggers.

 Usually, bloggers stick with other bloggers who are in their niche.
 These relationships form naturally as people guest post on different sites and stumble across each other’s blogs in the wild.

-Joining blogger groups on Facebook is a great way to find other bloggers.
+Joining blogger groups on Facebook is another great way to find other bloggers.
 A quick search of “blogging group” yields hundreds of results, with many groups having tens of thousands of members.